VTCSec/vtcsec.org/documentation/dev-build.md

 git pull && git push
 ```

 10. Congrats, you have complete your first push in 10 Steps!
+If you run into any
+ problems or you do not understand something, contact a web-dev for VTCSEC on
+ IRC or email.